tzachar/highlight-undo.nvim/README.md

 * `p` -- for paste
 * `P` -- for Paste

-To disable any of the defaults, add a `disabled = true` entry to the appropirate keymap.
+To disable any of the defaults, add a `disabled = true` entry to the appropriate keymap.
 For example, to disable the default highlight for Paste:

 ```lua